Naples is Italy on steroids.

 L’Antica Pizzeria da Michele is reputed to make the best pizza in Naples.
 This is also where Julia Roberts munched on a slice of pizza in the movie Eat, Pray, Love.

 The pizzeria is on Via Cesare Sersale, close to Naples Cathedral and a 20-minute walk from Naples cruise port.
 Expect to queue.

 Guided Tours of Naples

-But perhaps you do not feel completely comfortable about exploring Naples on your own, or you are looking for greater insight into Naples’ history and culture and way of life?
+But perhaps you do not feel comfortable exploring Naples on your own, or you are looking for greater insight into Naples’ history and culture and way of life.
 If so, consider joining an organised walking tour.

 I use GetYourGuide to source and book day excursions.
 Not only does the platform offer an extensive selection of tours from independent operators, but there is also a very generous cancellation policy.